 What is child development?

-The term ‘child development’ refers to the biological, psychological and emotional changes a child experiences up until the end of adolescence.
-Child development is usually split into three key stages: early childhood, middle childhood and adolescence.
-During each of these phases, the rate and type of development is different…
+Child development refers to the physical, mental, and emotional changes that happen from birth to the end of adolescence.
+Usually, child development is split into three key stages: early childhood, middle childhood, and adolescence.
+During each of these phases, the rate and type of development is different...

 Early childhood: From birth to six years of age.
 This is an incredibly significant period for cognitive, emotional and social development; where most children speak their first words, take their first steps and start to develop relationships with family and friends.